Skip to Content

 Balsamic Citrus Vinaigrette

-A line from the movie Billy Madison comes to mind, but let me alter the quote for this post.
-“You aren’t cool unless you make your own salad dressing.”
+A line from the movie Billy Madison comes to mind – “You aren’t cool unless you” make your own salad dressing.

 And it’s true!
 Why buy store-bought salad dressings when making them from scratch is easy and affordable.
 Plus, you can control the ingredients.
-This homemade balsamic citrus vinaigrette inspired by Chili’s dressing has a tangy citrus flavor perfect for summer salads, winter salads, or a marinade.
+My homemade balsamic citrus vinaigrette with tangy citrus flavor draws inspiration from the beloved Chili’s salad dressing.

 Ingredients You’ll Need

-• Citrus: Prioritize using fresh orange juice from 1-2 oranges for delicious citrus flavor.
-You can also use store-bought orange juice or fresh citrus such as mandarin oranges, clementines, or blood oranges.
+• Citrus: Prioritize using fresh orange juice from 1-2 oranges to give the dressing its signature citrusy flavor.
+You can use store-bought orange juice or fresh juice from mandarins, clementines, or blood oranges.

 • Garlic: I suggest using two fresh garlic cloves, but measure with your heart.

-• Balsamic Vinegar: Use white balsamic vinegar or aged balsamic vinegar, which has a sweeter taste, for the best flavor.
+• Balsamic Vinegar: Use white balsamic vinegar or aged balsamic vinegar, which has a sweeter taste.

-• Dijon Mustard: Dijon mustard adds a creaminess that’s keeps the vinaigrette from breaking.
+• Dijon Mustard: Dijon mustard adds creaminess and keeps the vinaigrette from breaking.

-• Honey: Balance the tangy flavors of the dressing with honey.
+• Honey: Balance the tangy flavors of the dressing with a little bit of honey.

-• Lemon Juice: Add fresh lemon juice from one fresh lemon, or substitute with lime juice.
+• Lemon Juice: Add fresh lemon juice from one fresh lemon.

 Additions and Substitutions